Edith Mitchell: Career

 In 2012, she established the Center to Eliminate Cancer Disparities within the Sidney Kimmel Cancer Center at Jefferson.
 That year, she also conducted a study that proved younger patients with colorectal cancer were more likely to survive than patients 50 and older.
 Mitchell earned the 2012 American Society of Clinical Oncology Humanitarian Award for providing patient care "through innovative means or exceptional service or leadership in the United States or abroad."

 With a team of researchers in the NRG Oncology/Radiation Therapy Oncology Group (RTOG), Mitchell conducted and published clinical evidence of the merits of combined-modality treatment.
 In August 2015, Mitchell was appointed president of the National Medical Association for a one-year term.
 She was also selected by Ebony magazine as one of the most influential African Americans in the United States.
 During the fall, Mitchell presented advice and opinions about what Congress can do to increase African American health care, funds, and research during the legislative conference of the Congressional Black Caucus.
 The following year, Mitchell was selected as one of 28 cancer experts to sit on Vice President Joe Biden’s Cancer Moonshot Initiative panel and elected Vice Chair of the Cobb Board of Directors.
 Mitchell also created patient education videos about the screening and treatment of colorectal and breast cancers which was televised during Black History Month and later distributed to doctors’ offices across the United States.

 In 2018, Mitchell received Jefferson's Achievement Award in Medicine for her contributions to science and humanity.
 She later became the first black woman to receive the PHL Life Sciences’ Ultimate Solution Award.
 Mitchell is the Editor-in-Chief of the Journal of the National Medical Association.

 Personal life

-Mitchell and her husband Delmar have two daughters together.
+Mitchell and her husband Delmar had two daughters together.

+Mitchell died unexpectedly on January 21, 2024.
+She was returning home from a gastrointestinal cancer research meeting in San Francisco, California.